Tricks for Photographers Using Squarespace

 I’ll continue to update this post if new options become available.
 Thanks for visiting!

 If you're a photographer, you probably have some of your portfolio online in different places all over the web.
-With Custom Squarespace Website design, the photographers that I know are often concerned about their photos being stolen and used for other purposes they don't allow, and for good reason.
+The photographers that I know are often concerned about their photos being stolen and used for other purposes they don't allow, and for good reason.
 After all, that's your money and your work, right?
 Most other platforms don't tend to showcase the benefits for photographers, but with a bit of knowledge, you can secure your images in Squarespace easily.
 In this brief article, I'll walk you through some tricks for photographers when using Squarespace to protect your images.

 Password Protected Pages